Best Android TV boxes 2024

 Why you can trust Android Central Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-You have a few choices available to you when shopping for an Android TV box, but overall, the Chromecast with Google TV stands out as the clear winner.
-It gives you a ton of features, amazing software and comes in at a very reasonable price.
+You have a few choices available to you when shopping for an Android TV box, but overall, the Google TV Streamer (4K) stands out as the clear winner.
+It gives you a ton of local storage, amazing software with AI features, and smart home integration with Matter support.
+Despite the increase in price, it is worth every dime.

-In regards to watching movies and TV shows, the Chromecast is a champ.
+In regards to watching movies and TV shows, the Google TV Streamer is a champ.
 It handles 4K HDR content without breaking a sweat, and thanks to its support for both Dolby Vision and Dolby Atmos, you can ensure that your picture and audio quality are as good as it gets.
+Both the RAM and onboard memory have been quadrupled and there's an all-new remote with additional buttons, improving overall functionality.

 1. What is Android TV?